reapp/reapp-ui/docs/core/typeahead.md

 Allowed Keys: `displayElements`, `display`, `value`

 Pass in html to be shown for each list item into the "displayElements" property, pass in what gets shown in the typeahead input box into the "display" property, and pass in the value that gets sent back into the "value" property of each array element.
+* Note: You can pass arrays or objects into the Value, and it gets stuck into the first parameter of the callback function defined in "onOptionSelected".

 #### props.defaultValue

 Type: `String`

 A default value used when the component has no value.
 If it matches any options a option list will show.

+#### props.customClasses

+Type: `Object`

+An object of classes to be applied to the typeahead input box.

+#### props.inputStyles

+Type: `Object`

+An object of styles to be applied to the typeahead input box.

+#### props.optionStyles

+Type: `Object`

+An object of styles to be applied to each typeahead option shown.

 #### props.maxVisible